 Student Employment.
 Each of the four semesters in the professional program is composed of 16 semester hours.
-Seven to eight of these semester hours reflect two to three days in practicum experience.
-The remaining eight semester hours reflect classroom hours requiring preparation and study.
-It is suggested that any additional extracurricular activities or employment be kept at a minimum.
+Seven to eight of these semester hours reflect three days in laboratory practicum experience.
+The remaining eight to nine semester hours reflect classroom hours with preparation and study requiring additional time and effort.
+It is suggested that any other extracurricular activities or employment be kept at a minimum.